A look at Contractors All Risk Insurance, a policy for construction projects that covers a broad range of risks.

 Who takes out the Contractors’ All Risk policy under FIDIC 2017 contracts?

-FIDIC 2017 construction contracts require the contractor to take out a Contractors All Risk policy.
-Unless amendments say otherwise, this must cover the replacement value of the works plus 15% of the replacement value to cover additional costs such as demolition and professional fees.
+FIDIC 2017 construction contracts require the contractor to take out a Contractors’ All Risk policy.
+Unless amended, this must cover the replacement value of the works plus an additional 15% to cover additional costs such as demolition and professional fees.
 As with JCT and NEC contracts, the policy must be in the “joint names” of the contractor and the employer.

 How is a Contractors’ All Risk policy taken out and who is named under it?